 No, there’s no limit on the number of conditions or rules you can have on a form.
 However, it is recommended to keep it to the minimum for browser performance reasons.

 Does conditional logic impact performance?

-In most cases, you won’t notice any performance impact, but if you have a huge form with lots of fields you may experience slowness in the form displaying or usage, this is something expected due to the explanation above.
-The only workaround for improving the conditional logic performance, in this case, would be to reduce the number of fields or split your form into many smaller forms.
+In most cases, you won’t notice any performance impact, but if you have a huge form with lots of fields, you may experience slowness in the form display or usage; this is something expected due to the explanation above.
+In this case, the only workaround for improving the conditional logic performance would be to reduce the number of fields or split your form into many smaller forms.

 In the following tutorial, you can see how to pass data from one form to another if you need it: How to Auto-Populate Form Fields Using Query String.